jin2nim/chritsmasBackend/README.md

 Authentication: PHP Sessions

 ##📑 Database Design
 Ensure your MySQL server reflects the schema in the database.sql file.
-For a visual representation of the database structure, refer to the below screenshot.